angrocki/data-science-S2023/challenges/c10-sat-assignment.md

 **Observations**:

 - Which correlations are significantly nonzero?
-  - Both correlations are nonzero at around 0.68 to 0.78
+  - Both correlations are nonzero because their confidence interval does not include 0.
 - Which of `high_GPA` and `both_SAT` seems to be more strongly correlated with `univ_GPA`?
   - High_GPA.